GENL/matice/README.md

 Matice extends the Laravel `Translator` Class.
 Use `Translator::list()` to returns an array representation of all of your app translations.

-If you want to load only translation of a specfic locale, use the matice facade:
+If you want to load only translations of a specfic locale, use the matice facade:
 ```php
 use GENL\Matice\Facades\Matice;